 Man allegedly fired gun into crowd outside business on Plank Road

-BATON ROUGE - Police arrested a man allegedly involved in a drive-by shooting on Plank Road Wednesday.
+BATON ROUGE - Police arrested a man allegedly involved in a drive-by shooting on Plank Road.

 Authorities charged Jovante Frazer, 28, with attempted first-degree murder, illegal use of weapons, and aggravated criminal damage to property.